 Then, it’s off to Coptic Cairo.
-Start by visiting the Hanging Church, which was built in 690 AD.
-The Saint Virgin Mary’s Coptic Orthodox Church is believed to be the first Basilica-style church built in Egypt.
-Its beautiful Coptic art will inspire visitors.
-While you’re in the area, the Coptic Museum is also worth a visit.
-Just nearby the church is the ancient Ben Ezra Synagogue.
-This landmark was renovated over the centuries and contains uncommon decorations in Jewish religious buildings, such as the Turkish-inspired patterns of stars, rectangles and pentagons on the walls, ceilings and floors.
-End the day with a delicious dinner at Studio Masr, located inside Al-Azhar Park.
-Besides its authentic Egyptian interior, the restaurant is famous for its breathtaking view of Al-Azhar Park’s landscapes, and most importantly, the Citadel.
-Enjoy watching it while it lights all up at night.
+Start by visiting the Hanging Church – built in 690CE.
+Also known as Saint Virgin Mary’s Coptic Orthodox Church, it is thought to be the first basilica-style church in Egypt.
+Nearby is the ancient Ben Ezra Synagogue, which has been renovated over the centuries and has intriguing decor, including Turkish-inspired patterns of stars, rectangles and pentagons on the walls, ceilings and floors.
+End the day with a delicious dinner at Studio Masr, inside Al-Azhar Park.
+Besides the authentic Egyptian interior, the restaurant is known for having a breathtaking view of Al-Azhar Park and, most importantly, the Citadel.
+Enjoy watching the latter as it lights up at night.

 Also in Old Cairo is the Khan Al-Khalili Bazaar, one of the most prominent bazaars in Egypt.
 Enjoy the old architecture while shopping for traditional jewellery, clothing, accessories, spices and souvenirs.
 Next to Khan Al-Khalili is Al-Moez Street – home to several historic Islamic buildings from the Tulunid period through to the Muhammad Ali era.